strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/routes.md

 3. Copy and paste the `routes` array declared in the Strapi v3 JSON file into the object exported by the Strapi v4 file.
 4. Convert the exported object in Strapi v4 to a cleaner JavaScript format, removing all `"` on keys from the Strapi v3 JSON format (e.g. `"method"` → `method`, `"path"` → `path`).

-::: details Example of a Strapi v4 custom router
+::: details Example of a Strapi v4 custom router:

 ```js
 // path: ./src/api/restaurant/routes/custom-restaurant.js